hanley2d/artViewer/README.md

 ## Copyright Information
 Over 50,000 images from the Art Institute of Chicago API are in the public domain, however there are some works that may not be in [some circumstances](https://www.artic.edu/terms).
 This project is purely educational and not for commercial purposes so it should fall under the fair use/fair dealing exception.

+This code for this project falls under an [MIT license](https://github.com/hanley2d/artViewer/blob/master/LICENSE) and is open source.

 ---

 ## Contact Information
 The best way to contact me about any problems with this project is to create a new issue in the [issues section](https://github.com/hanley2d/artViewer/issues) of the project.
+For any other inquiry, I can be reached at hanley2d@uregina.ca.

 ---